 Rockin’ Awesome Hair Styling Pomade

-- Mix together arrowroot powder and jojoba oil in a small bowl, until arrowroot is dissolved into the oil.
+- Mix together arrowroot powder, jojoba oil, and essential oils in a small bowl.
+Using a fork, stir until the arrowroot is dissolved into the oil.
 If using Vitamin E to lengthen the shelf life of the pomade, poke the vitamin E pills squeezing the contents into the bowl and let cool until hardened.

-- Remove shea/wax mixture from heat, and add arrowroot/jojoba oil mixture.
+- When the beeswax shea mixture is melted, remove it from the heat and add arrowroot/jojoba oil/essential oil mixture.

-- Using your hand mixer, blend the hair pomade until it begins to turn into a pudding/taffy life texture.
+- Using your hand mixer, blend the hair pomade until it begins to turn into a pudding/taffy-like texture.
+(It shouldn’t take too long since there is a decent amount of beeswax in the recipe!)

-- Scoop into metal tins and store in a cool dark place.
+- Scoop into your designated container and store in a cool dark place.
+The pomade will harden further overnight.

 - Use only a small pea sized amount on hair.
 A little goes a long way!